lyynxxx/stakingnode/README.md

 I plan to pre-configure all I need, back it up and just download firewall settings, system files, service files, etc. into a fresh system.

-I plan to use openSUSE as the host operating system, using a minimal install and AutoYast.
-As Red Hat closed CentOS – my previous choice of operating system – I move to Suse.
-I have used it before a lot for different tasks and it just works, I like it.
+I plan to use openSUSE as the host operating system, using a minimal install and AutoYast to automate the system installation, however I will create scripts, kickstart files and configs for the Red Hat line and maybe Ubuntu too.

 AutoYast is Suse specific, but most of the commands and methods I use in the scripts after the operating system installation will work on almost any popular Linux.

-Let us dive into the process and plan the base system.
+Let us dive into the process and plan the base system (https://gitlab.com/lyynxxx/stakingnode/-/tree/master/System.design).

  DISCLAIMER: I'm not an expert!
 Feel free to correct me (mailto: lyynxxx@gmail.com), as I don't want to mislead people, I just documenting my journey here.
- If you find this useful, my coffee fund: ETH --  0xa29C271FF54667691A00359D23815353AC834B8f
+ If you find this useful, my coffee fund: ETH --  0x3f0402c968bB4176d7571DC0822Fd276bF8b8a9F